Cfuna22/-30-Day-Solidity-Mastery-Challenge/README.md

               Day 4: Events & State Changes

-Create a contract that logs an event when a state variable is updated.
+Create a contract that logs an event when a state variable is updated..